Meta-automatic Sequences: Introduction

 \begin{definition} Let $U = (U(n))_{n \geq 0}$ denote an infinite sequence.
 The \emph{$k$-kernel} of $(U(n))_{n \geq 0}$ \cite[p.\ 185]{AlloucheShallit2003} is

 \end{definition}

-For $k \geq 2$, a \emph{$k$-automatic sequence} may then be defined as a sequence $U = (U(n))_{n \geq 0}$ such that $K_{k}(U)$ is finite.
-Equivalently, this sequence is \emph{$k$-automatic} if there exists a DFAO that, on input the base-$k$ representation of $n$, outputs $U(n)$, again referring to Allouche and Shallit's text for background.
+For $k \geq 2$, a \emph{$k$-automatic sequence} is a sequence $U = (U(n))_{n \geq 0}$ such that $K_{k}(U)$ is finite.
+Equivalently, the sequence $U$ is $k$-automatic if there exists a DFAO such that, upon inputting the base-$k$ representation of $n$, this DFAO outputs $U(n)$.
+See Allouche and Shallit's text \cite{AlloucheShallit2003} for details.
+A prototypical instance of an automatic sequence is the \emph{Thue--Morse sequence} $\mathbf{t}:\mathbb{N}_0\to\{0,1\}$ defined so that $\mathbf{t}(0)=0$ and Equivalently, $\mathbf{t}(n)=s_2(n)\bmod 2$, where $s_2(n)$ is the sum of the binary digits of $n$, noting that the balanced condition in \eqref{eq:balance} holds.
+We introduce, in this paper, a variant of an automaticity criterion due to Allouche and Shallit~\cite{AlloucheShallit2012}, which we now recall.

-\begin{definition} Fix a base $k\ge 2$.
-By a \emph{digit-based recurrence} we mean a system of recurrences that defines $a(kn+r)$ for digits $r\in\{0, 1, \ldots,k-1\}$ in terms of values of $a(m)$ at strictly smaller indices $m<kn+r$ (typically among $m=n,2n,\dots$). \end{definition}